AljurTheCoder01/KagenouBotV3-Beta-Teaser/README.md

 ***Join Our Community*** [Join here](https://facebook.com/groups/1989560245158541/)

+> [!NOTE]
+> To protect your credentials account and mongodb uri and dashboard password. you can put it on .env.

 ---

 ## Note: All commands/codes are created by me (Aljur pogoy), except for a few sourced from Botpack."